shotgunsoftware/sg-jira-bridge/docs/quickstart.rst

     not be your personal user account, as the bridge will ignore and not sync to SG any events triggered in Jira by that user.
-This ensures that the bridge will not end up in a "ping pong" state, where it bounces the same event back-and-forth between Jira and Shotgun.
+This ensures that the bridge will not end up in a "ping pong" state, where it bounces the same event back-and-forth between Jira and ShotGrid.
 As such, you will need to create a dedicated user account in Jira for use with the bridge.